by Texas Homesteader ~

 Grandma’s beautiful handmade quilt is on our bed right now, not tucked away in a box to make sure it doesn’t receive wear.

 And I think that mentality applies to other ‘special occasion’ fineries as well.
-I make sure to enjoy nicer soaps & specialty lotions now.
+I make sure to enjoy those nicer soaps & specialty lotions now.
 They’re not tucked away for a special occasion.

 Heck we’ve decided every day is a special day.
 Why not enjoy those nicer things now??